Legislature(2023 - 2024)BUTROVICH 205

 federal power for investigative grand juries was different than

-the states power.
+the state's power.

-MR. SKIDMORE responded that the state of Alaska can conduct an
+MR. SKIDMORE responded that the State of Alaska can conduct an

 investigatory grand jury to charge a crime, but cases of that

 nature are rare.
-He noted the different types of conduct
+He noted the different types of conduct a state

-government.
-He shared the ombudsman statute, AS 24.55.010-340
+He shared the ombudsman statute, AS 24.55.010-340, that enables

-refers cases to a grand jury.
-He added that the ombudsman
+to a grand jury.
+He added that the ombudsman adopted some of the

-adopted some of the prior grand jury investigations related to
+prior grand jury investigations related to public welfare or

-public welfare or safety within the state.
-He stated an example
+safety within the state.
+He stated an example of a recent grand

-of a recent grand jury investigation involving OCS that was
+jury investigation involving OCS that was resolved with a

-served by an attorney appointed from outside of the department.
+an attorney appointed from outside the department.

 2:25:20 PM